 What is a Hybrid Integration Platform?

-A Hybrid Integration Platform (HIP) is a modern integration solution that enables seamless data exchange and process interoperability across both on-premises and cloud environments, bridging legacy systems with cloud-native applications.
+A Hybrid Integration Platform (HIP) is a modern tool that connects data smoothly.
+It works across both on-site and cloud systems.
+HIPs bridge old systems with new cloud apps.

 At its core, a HIP is an evolution of traditional enterprise integration patterns tailored for modern hybrid IT environments.
 It combines the capabilities of legacy on-premises integration tools with cloud-native technologies to ensure frictionless connectivity between your systems and business applications regardless where your data is hosted.